Brennanb414/json_resume/README.md

 It is relatively easily editable to fit your own needs.
 If you have any questions or need help setting it up please feel free to reach out to me!

-If hosting yourself make sure you do not leave your POST/PUT requests open without authorization (or else anyone can edit your resume)
+If hosting yourself make sure you do not leave your POST/PUT requests open without authorization by commenting out the put/post sections in the backend/api/routes/routes.js file (or else anyone can edit your resume)

 This website is currently running at http://www.brennanmbrown.com/